Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Introduction

-Ramanujan identities, on the other hand, arise in a different context and have a different nature.
+Ramanujan identities, on the other hand, arise in a completely different context and have a different nature.
 They are equations satisfied by the generators of the ring of quasi-modular forms for subgroups of the full modular group $\mathrm{PSL}(2,\mathbb{Z})$.
-These equations follow from the general theory of quasi-modular forms \cite{Kaneko:1995} which tells that for nice congruence subgroups the ring of quasi-modular forms is finitely generated and is closed under the differential $\partial_{\tau}:={\partial\over \partial \tau}$.
-For example, for the full modular group $\mathrm{PSL(2,\mathbb{Z})}$, the ring is generated by the familiar Eisenstein series $E_{2},E_{4},E_{6}$.
+These equations follow from the general theory of quasi-modular forms \cite{Kaneko:1995} which tells that for nice congruence subgroups the ring of quasi-modular forms is finitely generated and is closed under the differential $\partial_{\tau}:={\partial\over \partial \tau}$, where $\tau$ is the coordinate on the upper half plane.
+For example, for the full modular group $\mathrm{PSL(2,\mathbb{Z})}$, the ring is generated by the familiar Eisenstein series\footnote{Here and below $\mathrm{Ei}_{2k},k\geq 1$ means the standard Eisenstein series of weight $2k$.} $\mathrm{Ei}_{2},\mathrm{Ei}_{4},\mathrm{Ei}_{6}$.
 They satisfy the following system of first order differential equations (ODEs)

 These identities were firstly found by Ramanujan and are termed \emph{Ramanujan identities}.
-In this paper, we shall also call by Ramanujan identities the set of differential equations satisfied by the generators for more general subgroups of $\mathrm{PSL}(2,\mathbb{Z})$.\\
+In this paper, we shall also call by Ramanujan identities the set of differential equations satisfied by the generators for more general subgroups of $\mathrm{PSL}(2,\mathbb{Z})$.